MitsueIwata/Naive-Bayes-v-Logistic-Regression-Exercise/README.md

 # Naive-Bayes-v-Logistic-Regression-Exercise
 Class exercise for MSCAPP Machine Learning and Public Policy

+Open with ipython3 notebook